-There is no denying that paddling is good for you.
+There is no denying that paddling, such as kayaking, canoeing, and SUP, is good for you.
 The health benefits of paddling include releasing the stresses of the week, or working your heart a little without overdoing it.

 Nine top health benefits of paddling